shay1987/arcade/README.md

     docker-compose down
     ```

-## How to Deploy to Kubernetes Cluster (Minikube)
+## How to Deploy to Kubernetes Cluster (using `kubectl apply`)

-To deploy this application suite (MySQL, Login App, Arcade Game) to a Kubernetes cluster, follow these steps.
+To deploy this application suite (MySQL, Login App, Arcade Game) to a Kubernetes cluster using individual YAML files, follow these steps.
 Ensure you have `kubectl` configured to interact with your cluster.

 1.  **Enable Ingress Controller (if using Minikube or a similar local setup):**